 In the state of Florida, individuals charged with a crime may be given a period of probation as an alternative to jail depending on the type and nature of the charge(s).
-What most people do not realize is that a violation of probation often times will result in a jail or prison sentence.
+What most people do not realize is that a violation of probation often will result in a jail or prison sentence.

 There are very important legal consequences and pitfalls that probation violators will want to be aware of before resolving a violation in court.
-Often times, people are not aware of how admitting to a probation violation can affect their future.
+Often, people are not aware of how admitting to a probation violation can affect their future.
 Do not get caught up in the system without the help of experienced violation of probation attorneys.

 If you violate your probation, you may be facing: